Priyanshu4/Chess/README.md

 # Chess
-A java chess application with a computer player that uses an alpha beta search algorithm.
+A java chess application with a computer player that uses an alpha beta pruning search algorithm.

+Chess.jar is the executable file for the application.